dm03514/blog/performance/performance-tuning-discover-design-measure-refine/README.md

 ## Finally!
 Performance is:

 Defined by clients, and a proxy for their experience!
 Performance is the executable validation of a design.
-Performance will happen either Explicitly, under our control and guidance or implicity, hitting against unforeseen user expectations or unforeseen physical limitations (such as the speed of light).
+Performance will happen either Explicitly, under our control and guidance or implicitly, hitting against unforeseen user expectations or unforeseen physical limitations (such as the [speed of light](https://queue.acm.org/detail.cfm?id=1900007)).

 # How do we ensure Code is Performant?